opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ### Step 4: Register server-side APIs with OpenSearch and the multiple data sources client

 Each connected OpenSearch cluster receives a unique data source ID (UUID), which OpenSearch Dashboards uses to identify the cluster.
 To register server-side APIs, set up the API route with `dataSourceId` as an optional query parameter, as shown in the following configuration.
 This route handler will be invoked for GET requests matching the specified path.
 If `dataSourceId` is provided, use the multiple data sources client to query the remote cluster based on the ID.
 Otherwise, use the OpenSearch client to query the local cluster.
-Refer to [Multi Data Source Client Management](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/docs/multi-datasource/client_management_design.md) for more information on the multiple data sources client.
+Refer to [Multi Data Source Client Management](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/docs/multi-datasource/client_management_design.md) for more information about the multiple data sources client.
 ```
 import { IRouter } from '../../../../src/core/server';
 import { schema } from '@osd/config-schema';